dminier/py-microservice/README.md

 # py-microservice

-This repository serves as a comprehensive guide to the best practices for Python development within a microservices architecture.
+This repository serves as a template for building Python microservices with FastAPI and Celery.
+The goal is to provide technical features usually needed.

 # Code Structure